Alison Goebel, PHD

 Aaron earned his Master’s in Public Policy and Administration degree from Northwestern University in 2017.
 Prior to his time in Chicago, Aaron graduated from The Ohio State University in 2013 with a degree in Public Affairs from the John Glenn College of Public Affairs.
 Throughout Aaron’s academic and professional experiences, Aaron has worked on numerous policy issues – most recently, through policy work within the human services sector.

-John is an Ohio native, born and raised in Toledo.
-John is a recent graduate of The Ohio State University where he obtained a Bachelor of Arts in Economics with a minor in City and Regional Planning.
-During his time at Ohio State, John took on leadership roles in several student organizations, including the College Democrats.
-In addition to his formal education, John has pursued an interest in programming and has developed his skills in several programming languages such as Python.
+John is an Ohio native, born and raised in Toledo and a graduate of The Ohio State University where he obtained a Bachelor of Arts in Economics with a minor in City and Regional Planning.

 Alex Highley, MPA